 Using Salesforce data to prioritize tickets and create queues

-We can go one step further and use the information fetched from Salesforce – here the Customer priority for instance – to configure the Jira Service Desk queues.
+We can go one step further and use the information fetched from Salesforce – here the Customer priority for instance – to configure the Jira Service Management queues.

 This allows the Support team to prioritize the request based on customer data that can be related to the account, the assets… or any Salesforce object.

 In this blog, we’ve seen how you can use Elements Connect to help support teams easily deliver the instant, personalized service that drives growth and exceeds customers expectations.